mwbowers/mwbowers.github.io/concepts/background/ibmi-job.md

 title: IBM i Job
 ---

+## Some Facts
-All work done on a IBM i is performed through jobs.
+- All work done on a IBM i is performed through jobs.

-Each job has a unique name within the system.
+- Each job has a unique name within the system.

-All jobs, with the exception of system jobs, run within subsystems.
+- All jobs, with the exception of system jobs, run within subsystems.

-A job can enter the subsystem from any of the work entries, such as a job queue entry, workstation entry, communications entry, autostart job entry, or prestart job entry.
+- A job can enter the subsystem from any of the work entries, such as a job queue entry, workstation entry, communications entry, autostart job entry, or prestart job entry.

-Each active job contains at least one thread (the initial thread) and may contain additional secondary threads.
+- Each active job contains at least one thread (the initial thread) and may contain additional secondary threads.

-Threads are independent units of work.
+- Threads are independent units of work.

-Job attributes are shared among the threads of the job, however threads also have some of their own attributes, such as a call stack.
+- Job attributes are shared among the threads of the job, however threads also have some of their own attributes, such as a call stack.

-The job's attributes contain information about how the work is processed.
+- The job's attributes contain information about how the work is processed.

-The job serves as the owner for attributes that are shared among threads within the same job.
+- The job serves as the owner for attributes that are shared among threads within the same job.

-Work management provides a way for you to control the work done on your system through a job's attributes.
+- Work management provides a way for you to control the work done on your system through a job's attributes.

 ## IBM i Interactive Job